mcserversoft/documentation/docs/faq.md

 ## **Error occurred during initialization of VM Could not reserve enough space for 2097152KB object heap (Same error is The specified size exceeds the maximum representable size and Invalid maximum heap size).**

 You are likely not using the 64bit version of Java.
 It's either not installed or needs reinstalling.
-To check which version you are currenlty using, open a command prompt and type `java -version`

-If you see 32-bit or an error, you need a new version of Java.
+To check which version you are currently using, open a command prompt and type `java -version` If you see 32-bit or an error, you need a new version of Java.
 You can download it [here](https://www.oracle.com/it/java/technologies/javase-jdk11-downloads.html) (Java 11).

 Minecraft 1.17 and above need Java 16 to work, which you can download [here](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html)

 ## **Unable to connect to the server.**

-<a name="unable-to-connect-to-the-server"></a>
-## Unable to connect to the server.

 As the server owner, try connecting with `localhost`. **This will only work if you are hosting the server on the same computer.**
 Works?
 Great!
 This means there is nothing wrong with the actual server.